Gravitational wave spectral synthesis: Methods of Gravitational Waveform Synthesis

 \subsection{\textsc{bpass} stellar population models}

 In order to simulate gravitational waves from stellar populations, we require data describing such a population to use as input.
 For this we use the Binary Population and Spectral Synthesis (\textsc{bpass}) code suite, which simulates the evolution of a population of binary and single-star systems from a wide range of initial conditions.
-We use v2.2.1 stellar models \citep{bpass1,bpass2} with a modified version of the gravitational wave population synthesis code \textsc{tui}, first discussed in \cite{bpassmassdist}.
+We use v2.2.1 stellar models \citep{bpass1,bpass2} with a modified version of the gravitational wave population synthesis code \textsc{tui}, first discussed in \citet{bpassmassdist}.
 This is the computer program that calculates the birth and evolution (via gravitational radiation) of the population of gravitational wave sources and transients in the \textsc{bpass} code suite.

-In creating the population we use the fiducial \textsc{bpass} parameters; that is, an initial mass function based on \cite{kroupa1993} with a maximum stellar mass of 300~$M_{\odot}$ assumed.
-The initial binary parameters are taken from \cite{moe2017}.
-The binary stellar evolution is as described in \cite{bpass1} and \cite{bpass2}.
+In creating the population we use the fiducial \textsc{bpass} parameters; that is, an initial mass function (IMF) based on \citet{kroupa1993}.
+This has a minimum mass of 0.1~M$_{\odot}$, with an IMF slope of -1.30 up to 0.5~M$_{\odot}$, where the slope steepens to -2.35 up to a maximum stellar mass of 300~$M_{\odot}$.
+The initial binary parameters are taken from \citet{moe2017} (see their table 13).
+This has a binary star fraction of 94 per cent above an initial primary mass of 16~M$_{\odot}$, which drops to 40 per cent for Solar-mass stars.
+The period and mass-ratio distributions for the orbits are observationally derived and too complex to summarise here \citep[for full details, see table 13 of][]{moe2017}.

+The binary stellar evolution is as described in \citet{bpass1} and \citet{bpass2}.
 All orbits during the stellar evolution of the binaries are here taken to be circular.
 This is a reasonable approximation as binaries with similar semilatera recta have similar evolutionary outcomes \citep{portegies1996,hurley2002}.
-The remnant masses are determined by the standard prescription from \cite{eldridge2004}.
-When a star undergoes a supernova we use a Maxwellian velocity distribution from \cite{hobbs2005}, which is adjusted to a momentum distribution for black holes, to simulate the resulting kick.
+The remnant masses are determined by the standard prescription from \citet{eldridge2004}.
+When a star undergoes a supernova we use a Maxwellian velocity distribution from \citet{hobbs2005}, which is adjusted to a momentum distribution for black holes, to simulate the resulting kick.